Meet Our Team

-Amanda has managed to parlay her deep fascination with the brain and her passion for healing and helping into her dream role, coordinating the group programs and implementing community education initiatives at BrainTrust.
+Amanda combines her deep fascination with the brain and her passion for healing and helping in her work at BrainTrust.
 When Amanda joined the BrainTrust team in 2011 she gained experience in working one-to-one with clients.
-In that time, she developed a strong understanding of the needs and approaches that best fit our clients.
-She now uses that knowledge to create dynamic group programs that are positive, holistic, and person-based.
-She also wants to see others have a better understanding of brain injury and its impact.
+In that time, she developed a strong understanding of the needs and approaches that best fit people with a brain injury.
+She now works to see that offenders/potential offenders with brain injury are identified and managed appropriately in the criminal justice system, with a larger goal of reducing crime and preventing re-offending.
 Amanda is a single mother to Caidence and Cohen who she says are "the driving force behind my will to thrive in my career.”
 On their down time you will find the three of them somewhere in nature, surrounded by friends and family.

 Community Support Coordinator, Kelowna